Last updated on

 RJ believes that this policy is a big reason for their success…

-Because when people opt-in, they’re probably also opting-in on the competition’s website – or they will soon – and the sooner he contacts them, the better chance that he’ll make the sale.
+Because when people opt-in, they’re probably also opting-in on the competition’s website – or they will soon – and the sooner he follows-up with leads, the better chance that he’ll make the sale.